-Villanova College of Professional Studies offers a thirty-six credit Certificate in Accountancy through the School of Business.
-The program consists of twelve (12) courses, six (6) required and six (6) electives.
+The College of Professional Studies offers a thirty-six credit Certificate in Accountancy through the School of Business.
+The program consists of twelve (12) courses: six (6) required courses and six (6) elective courses.

 The Accountancy Certificate allows those with bachelor's degrees in liberal arts or other non-business majors to acquire accounting expertise.
 It is designed for both individuals wishing to pursue a career in business or government accounting and the self-employed who require a stronger accounting background.